 Women have played a significant role in shaping the landscaping industry.
-They have often worked behind the scenes, made significant contributions both historically and in contemporary times and driven crucial changes.
+They have often worked behind the scenes, made significant contributions historically and in contemporary times and driven crucial changes.

 From landscape designers and architects to business owners and project managers, women are breaking new ground and leaving an impressive mark on the industry.